flanksource/docs/docs/incidents/concepts/hypothesis.md

 When an incident occurs, it's crucial to quickly develop hypotheses about what might be causing the problem.
 By default, a root hypothesis is created for any new incident.
 To create a new hypothesis:

 - Open the relevant incident.
-- Go to "Action Plan" tab.
+- Go to the "Action Plan" tab.
 - Click on "Add Factor" to create a new hypothesis.

 ## Evaluating Hypotheses